 Is there electricity available to the artist spaces?

 Yes.
-We can make electricity available to any booth.
-If you need it, be sure to note that on your registration form so we can prepare your space properly.
+We make electricity available to each booth at no additional charge.
 You do need to bring along some extension cords to get the electricity where you want it within your booth.

 May I use a canopy or tent in my space?

 Yes.
 Just be sure to protect the floor from abrasive pole edges.
 And be sure that you purchase a space that is adequately sized for your canopy, i.e., if your canopy is 10’ x 10’ you need to purchase a 10’ x 10’ space as your canopy will not fit in our smaller spaces.
 Be aware that you will likely need additional lighting under the canopy or tent.